BUMETCS673/project-team-1/team.md

 My name is Mali Rivera and this is my last core class in the MSSD program.
 I got my undergraduate degree in biology and worked as a Research Associate in R&D before starting the MSSD program.
 I am looking forward to transition to a Software Development position and am excited to gain experience throughout this project!

+## Brian Fenstermacher
+My name is Brian Fenstermacher, this is my final class in the MSSD program.
+I currently work as a web designer and have been exposed to front end development there, languages like HTML, CSS, and PHP got me interested in the world of development and that's what led me to go back for my masters!
+I feel as though I've already learned a ton from our team and I look forward to continuing this project and building a great product at the end.